rameshparl/rameshparl/README.md

 - 👀 I’m interested in Open source contribution
 - 🌱 I’m currently learning App Development
 - 💞️ I’m looking to collaborate on Discord
-- 📫 Collect Knowledege is better than dumb
+- 📫 Collect Knowledege is better than ignore it